Your Cage-Free, Worry-Free Motorcycle Vacation Experience

 Freedom Biker Tours will take you on a once-in-a-lifetime bucket list road-trip through Canada's iconic Maritimes...

-Your 11 Day Experience begins and ends in Halifax, Nova Scotia
+Your 10 Day Experience begins and ends in Moncton, New Brunswick

 Reserve your spot early… Limited availability...